2 June 2020

 Their analysis found that an economic rebuild based on renewables comes with numerous benefits - it could reinvigorate local manufacturing, grow existing sectors and unlock new industries, increase exports, reskill our workforce, reduce carbon pollution and improve health.
 Moreover, at a time when more than 600,000 Australians have lost their jobs, the report identifies more than 100,000 jobs that could be unlocked through a clean stimulus package.

 So how do we do it?
-WWF-Australia is calling for a $2 billion renewable recovery package covering five programs:
+WWF-Australia is calling for a $2 billion Renewable Recovery package covering five programs:

 Australia's renewable recovery